Here's how you can support the Women's March on Washington in Vancouver and from afar

-If you’re a self-identifying woman, a person of colour, LGBTQ, an immigrant, a person with a disability, a follower of any given faith—or, at the very least, someone who possesses even a shred of decency and respect for human rights—you’ve likely been outraged, nay sickened, by the most recent U.S. election cycle.
+If you’re a self-identifying woman, a person of colour, LGBT, an immigrant, a person with a disability, a follower of any given faith—or, at the very least, someone who possesses even a shred of decency and respect for human rights—you’ve likely been outraged, nay sickened, by the most recent U.S. election cycle.

 And though there appears no way to stop the inauguration of Donald Trump, on January 21—the day following the president-elect’s swearing-in—you can choose to take a stand.

 Thousands of women and supporters of women’s and other marginalized groups’ rights will be marching in Vancouver on this day in solidarity with the Women’s March on Washington.
 The free event is one of many localized rallies taking place around the world as an extension of the demonstration in D.C., which has evolved from a feminist protest against Trump’s misogynistic rhetoric to an inclusive march for the liberties of all those directly or indirectly attacked during his fear-mongering campaign.

 “The hatred that we’ve seen spring up, not just in the U.S. but in some of our own communities, frankly is abysmal,” Lisa Langevin, a local electrician and one of the Vancouver rally’s organizers, tells the Straight by phone.
 “We know that more of us support these groups than are against them, so, really, this is a visible signal to all of those people that we have their backs.
 And it’s important that Vancouverites take part in this because those attitudes aren’t limited by any border.”

 Protestors will meet at Jack Poole Plaza on January 21 at 10 a.m. and will march past the U.S. Consulate on West Pender Street and Trump International Hotel & Tower on West Georgia Street before looping back to Jack Poole, where various speakers will take to the stage.
 The event is scheduled to end at 12 p.m.